-It is important to note that the accelerated underwriting programs the Working Group learned about use human underwriters to review the recommendations of the accelerated underwriting program and makes the final decision with respect to an application.
-This includes the decision on whether or not to issue a policy and the premium charged.
-At this time, it is not anticipated that accelerated underwriting will obviate the need for a human underwriter.

-For companies, the accelerated underwriting process is less cumbersome and costs less than traditional underwriting.
-By improving the underwriting experience for consumers, companies also benefit from quicker policy issue times with higher policy acceptance rates.
+CEJ Comment: It is unclear what the source or basis are for the claims in this paragraph.
+As the article cited in a prior paragraph indicates, with some AUW applications, some decisions are fully automated.
+An underwriting decision that occurs within seconds cannot involve a human review.
+Per the article: “After underwriting, which is often instant or the same day, the applicant will get a decision.
+If approved, insureds can choose to activate their coverage without agent involvement.”
+There are clearly some AUW applications that do not involve a human underwriter for the specific transaction.

+CEJ Comment: As mentioned above and in the attached comments, it is a given that insurers expect benefits from the use of a predictive model or they wouldn’t be using it.
+This paragraph regurgitates insurers’ marketing of AI to regulators and serves no purpose in a paper intended to provide guidance to regulators regarding consumer protection issues related to AUW.

 General Discussion of Issues and Recommendations

-Some may argue that accelerated underwriting is nothing new.
-In the 1980s and 1990s life insurance could be purchased through the mail via postcard.
-However, that underwriting process normally focused on the age of the person and very few other variables.
+While life insurers have long used predictive models for underwriting, the predictive models prior to AUW speeded and intensified the use of traditional medical data.
+What distinguishes AUW from traditional underwriting is the use of non-traditional, non-medical personal consumer information in predictive models.
 Today's accelerated underwriting is using multiple variables that are components or data points in an advanced algorithm.
-This increasing automation of life insurance underwriting presents new regulatory challenges.
+The use of new, non-regulated data sources and complex algorithms presents new regulatory challenges common to most insurers’ big data / AI / Machine Learning applications.
+These challenges are described in the NAIC’s Princples for Artificial Intelligence and include whether the data and algorithms are Fair and Ethical, Accountable (to regulators and consumers), Compliant, Transparent and Secure, Safe and Robust.
 As is typical, the technology has moved ahead of state regulation.
 While differences in process have evolved, the concern the regulators have is the same as with all underwriting -- whether or not the process is fair, transparent and secure.
 With regard to accelerated underwriting in life insurance, this pertains to input data, output data, the algorithm and the results of the process.

+CEJ Comment: We appreciate the discussion of consumer protection issues.
+We ask the working group to consider our earlier comments about how AUW differs from traditional underwriting.

 Insurers’ increasing use of consumer data in accelerated underwriting presents regulatory challenges.
 One particular challenge is the potential for unfair discrimination.
 Some companies believe a person’s behavior has a strong correlation with mortality risk.
 This behavioral data includes gym membership, one’s profession, marital status, family size, grocery shopping habits, wearable technology and credit scores.
 Although medical data may have scientific linkage with mortality, behavioral data may lead to questionable conclusions as correlation may be confused with causation.